Crock Pot Spaghetti

 Your favorite family dinner can now be made easily in your slow cooker!
 This Crock Pot Spaghetti is so easy with tons of flavor.
 Tender spaghetti noodles, spicy Italian sausage in a creamy spaghetti sauce made with cream cheese.
 It’s our favorite way to enjoy spaghetti.
 Plus, it’s quick and easy for busy nights.

-I love how creamy and yummy this spaghetti is.
+I love how creamy and yummy this Crock Pot spaghetti is.
 Plus, it makes a ton so invite those friends over or just feed your incredibly hungry family!
 It’s great for packing lunches the next day, too.
 I just toss together a side salad and breadsticks to finish this meal off.

 The crock pot is such an amazing friend to busy families!
 It makes meals so quick and easy and the kids love them like my Crock Pot Lasagna and Crock Pot Chicken Parmesan.
+We love this easy Instant Pot Spaghetti so I figured we’d love a good Crock Pot Spaghetti too.
+And boy was I right!

-Why you’ll love Crock Pot Spaghtti!
+Why You’ll Love Crock Pot Spaghetti

 - The addition of cream cheese makes that sauce so creamy and rich.
 It really takes it up a notch!

-- Italian sausage – Could also use ground beef or turkey.
+- Italian sausage – Could also use ground beef or ground turkey.
 You can even skip the ground meat and use frozen meatballs instead.

 - Seasonings – Salt, pepper, garlic salt will give it an extra boost of flavor.
 You could also add a little Italian Seasoning.